Leo-Leo-0804/Test-Repository/work_record.md

-# Work record of Github participation
+# Work record of my participation in Github
 This document is also practice of GFM(Github Flavored Markdown).
 ## Set the name and email address to use with Git
 The name and e-mail address set here will be published when the repository is published on GitHub.